PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Conclusion

 We present Pose-VLA, a framework utilizing a unified pose token as a universal interface to bridge spatial perception and robotic control.
 By integrating RGB-D data with camera intrinsics, our architecture instills an intrinsic 3D awareness that enables the learning of robust spatial and motion priors through large-scale pre-training.
 Pose-VLA achieves state-of-the-art results in 3D grounding and provides a generalizable physical foundation for downstream robotic tasks, as validated across LIBERO, RoboTwin, and real-world experiments.
 Our work demonstrates a viable avenue for scaling VLA models by leveraging heterogeneous non-robotic 3D data alongside specialized robotic demonstrations.
 We advocate for a shift from VQA-based foundations toward pre-training embodied-aware VLMs, fostering the development of backbones that are inherently grounded in the physical world.

 This supplemental material is organized as follows: In Section~\ref{sec:discretization}, we provide a detailed analysis of our distribution-aware pose discretization strategy and the initialization of the spatial tokens.
 Section~\ref{sec:robotwin_detail} presents comprehensive success rates across all 50 tasks in the RoboTwin 2.0 benchmark, alongside an ablation study on action expert pre-training.
 In Section~\ref{sec:tsne}, we investigate the latent representations via t-SNE visualizations to demonstrate the discriminability of {Pose-VLA} features.
-Section~\ref{sec:limitation} discusses the current limitations and potential future directions for \textit{Pose-VLA}, specifically regarding 3D scaling and hardware generalization.
-Finally, we showcase additional qualitative results and emergent behaviors in the \textbf{accompanying video}.
+Finally, we showcase additional qualitative results and real-world robotic executions in the \textbf{accompanying video}.